 As the days go by, you should start to see tiny offshoots starting to emerge in the center of the base.
 The leaves will be yellow, to begin with, but as they get larger and stronger they will turn green.

 You should also see the leaves getting larger, the new offshoots get thicker and turning darker and darker green.
 Growth will be slow but if your plant is successful you should see these changes in around seven to eight days.

 STEP FIVE: TRANSPLANT YOUR CELERY INTO SOIL

-Take a pot like a window planter and fill it with soil about two thirds of the way up.
-Add your new celery plant into the pot and completely cover with soil so only the new shoots are showing.
+Take a pot like a window planter and fill it with soil about two-thirds of the way up.
+Add your new celery plant into the pot and completely cover it with soil so only the new shoots are showing.
 After all this careful treatment, you might be worried you are going to smother the plant but don’t worry, it will be fine!

 If you live in the right climate for growing celery, you might want to plant your new vegetable directly into the garden.
 Just check the temperatures and soil consistency in your garden to make sure your celery will continue to thrive.

 If you still want to keep your celery controlled and protected until it grows larger, you can just move it into a larger pot outside.

 *You might also like: How to Make a Simple Bird Feeder